SIDN/spin/doc/mqtt_protocol.md

 On the SPIN/traffic topic, commands can be one of:

 * "traffic": Traffic flow information, see next section
-* "nodeUpdate": Updates information about nodes that were seen earlier (such as an additional domain name that resolved to the same IP address, or a new IP address that is matched to an ARP address that has been seen before).
-See below for the format.

 * "serverRestart": Tells the client that the server has restarted and it should drop its local cache of nodes. argument and result are empty.

-* "allows" xx
-* "blocks" xx
+* "blocks" result is a list of IP addresses that are blocked

+* "allows" result is a list of IP addresses that are immune to having their traffic blocked

 * "ignores": result is a list of strings containing IP addresses that are currently filtered (not shown) by the SPIN system.

-* "names": result is a map containing IP address -> domain name values;
+* "names": result is a map containing IP address -> name values;
-  these are user-set names.
+  these are user-set names. **Currently not implemented.**